-During the first half of 2021, the following changes also occurred on the subsidiaries included in the consolidation area:
+During 2021, the following changes also occurred on the subsidiaries included in the consolidation area:

 - in April 2021, Racing Force USA Inc. changed its name from OMP Racing Inc. to Racing Force USA Inc. and subsequently, with effect from June 1, 2021, Bell Racing USA LLC was merged by incorporation into Racing Force USA.